Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Conclusion

-In our presentation we have assumed the system is time-invariant and autonomous.
+We have assumed the system is time-invariant and autonomous.
 Adding time-variations is not a problem but dealing with exogenous inputs is more complex.
-This is in part due to the fact that, as far as we know, the theory of observers, in presence of such inputs, relying on immersion into a space of larger dimension, as high gain observers or nonlinear Luenberger observers, is not available yet.
+This is in part due to the fact that, as far as we know, the theory of observers, in presence of such inputs, relying on immersion into a space of larger dimension, as high gain observers or nonlinear Luenberger observers, is not satisfactory enough yet.
 Progress on this topic has to be made before trying to extend our results.

+\startmodif One very important question which remains to be addressed is about optimizing the observer performance.
+In our framework it consists in an appropriate selection of the given ``raw'' observer, i.e. the functions $\varphi$ and $\tau ^*$ in (1.2), and the diffeomorphism $\tau _e$ for optimizing a cost expressing the quality of the estimated quantities with respect to what they are made for.
+For such a task, remaining in an ideal context with no modelling error and no measurement disturbance, allows only to address the transient behavior of the state estimate.
+To be interesting for practice, at least as important if not more important is the long range dependence of the state estimates on unmodelled effects. \stopmodif